 Avoid placing valuables in your check-in luggage.
 If you must, always use a lock on your suitcase.
 Alternatively, you can use disposable zip ties that will prevent villains from tampering with your bag.

-Make your suitcase stand out.
+Make your suitcase stand out with cool luggage protection cover.
 Thieves will be less willing to choose a colorful bag with glitter stickers or a design cover than yet another black suitcase.
 Luggage that looks just like hundreds of other bags will attract less attention and, if caught in action, thieves can pretend they’ve simply made an innocent mistake.

 Take pictures of all items in your luggage before you give it away.
 Also, keep the receipts of any new valuables you pack in the bag.
 That way, you'll be able to prove possession of these things in case they get stolen.

 Dirty luggage after a flight - that's something we all have experienced.
 In fact, it's more than likely your suitcase will get dirty during your trip.
-And I’m not only talking about visible dirt and stains, but also a horde of germs and bacteria having a feast of your bag.
+And I’m not only talking about visible dirt and stains, but also a horde of germs and bacteria having a feast of your bag and this is another reason why you need luggage protection.

 Every suitcase is handled by check-in agents, airport employees, security screeners, ground handlers, and staff who prepare flights and transportation.
 Then, it's loaded onto the aircraft and later unloaded for transfer or delivery to the luggage carousel.